alexwlchan/til/README.md

 ## python

+- <a href="https://github.com/alexwlchan/til/blob/main/python/Use%20the%20regex%20library%20to%20get%20Unicode%20property%20escapes.md">Use the regex library to get Unicode property escapes</a> – 4 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/Run%20a%20randomly%20selected%20subset%20of%20tests%20with%20pytest.md">Run a randomly selected subset of tests with pytest</a> – 3 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/The%20sqlite3%20context%20manager%20doesn%E2%80%99t%20close%20connections.md">The sqlite3 context manager doesn’t close connections</a> – 2 January 2024